Why study Law at BU?

 - Publish your research in our BU Law Review: Contribute to the BU Law Review, an academic publication designed to enable students to further their interests relating to the law and to publish their excellent research

 Find a course

-Courses with a foundation year option: If you don’t yet have the right qualifications to study your chosen subject, a foundation year offers an alternative route to studying a full degree, involving an initial year of study that will enable you to progress on to the first year of one of our eligible undergraduate degrees.
+Courses with a Foundation Year option: If you don’t yet have the right qualifications to study your chosen subject, a Foundation Year offers an alternative route to access a degree course.
+It involves an initial year of study that will enable you to progress onto the first year of one of our eligible undergraduate degrees.